The Pulse of K-Entertainment

 Did Hashizume Shunki create Soul Mate?

-What other screen projects has Hashizume Shunki worked on?
+What else has Hashizume Shunki directed?